novillo-cs/lab_07_usaco/README.md

 * Check if your solution is the same as the one provided in the output files.

-## Reminder:
+## Reminders:

-Make sure your lab compiles before submit it.
+* Make sure your lab compiles before submit it.
 If it does not compile you will not receive any credit for the lab, you could resubmit a working version for partial credit (20% will be deducted).

-Late submissions will be penalized (20% will be deducted).
+* Late submissions will be penalized (20% will be deducted).